ahmad-amjad/Xeneta-Web-App-UI-Tests/README.md

     * Run all tests of all Features
     * Run all tests of a particular Feature
     * Run a particular test of a particular Feature
+10. For any failed test select it in *Test Explorer* and click *Output* to see the failed assertion

 ## Visual Studio Code on Windows or Mac
 #### Visual Studio 2019 offers better Project Files View and SpecFlow Integration